AutoViML/featurewiz/README.md

 ### What Makes FeatureWiz Stand Out? 🔍
-✔️ Automatically select the most relevant features without specifying a number 🚀 Fast and user-friendly, perfect for data scientists at all levels 🎯 Provides a built-in categorical-to-numeric encoder
+✔️ Automatically select the most relevant features without specifying a number 🚀 Provides the fastest and best implementation of the MRMR algorithm 🎯 Provides a built-in transformer (lazytransform library) that converts all features to numeric 📚 Includes deep learning models such as Variational Auto Encoders to capture complex interactions in your data 📝 Provides feature engineering in addition to feature selection - all with one single API call!
-📚 Well-documented with plenty of examples
-📝 Actively maintained and regularly updated

 ### Simple tips for success using featurewiz 💡
 📈 First create additional features using the feature engg module